go-air/pal/doc/pal.md

-# gPal -- Generic Pointer Analysis Library
+# pal -- Generic Pointer Analysis Library

 ## Goals

-The goal of gPal is to provide a library which can be used for different languages for effective pointer analysis.
+The goal of pal is to provide a library which can be used for different languages for effective pointer analysis.

 ### Effective pointer analysis